 The Purple Finch

-Yes, this accompanying photograph is really a Purple Finch.
+Yes, this accompanying photograph by Jeremiah Trimble really is a Purple Finch.
 Females and immature males are brown with a bold whitish eyebrow stripe which distinguishes them from the plain faced House Finch which is much more common here in Massachusetts.
 The name Purple is also misleading for the color of the adult male; it’s more the color of raspberry.

 Roger Tory Peterson described the Purple Finch as a “sparrow dipped in raspberry juice.”
 Here in Massachusetts we tend to see more first year birds, like the photograph, than the adult males.
 The Purple Finch is an uncommon breeder in Massachusetts and as far as I know it has not been noted to nest in Mount Auburn since the days of William Brewster, who wrote in his Birds of the Cambridge Region (1906).”
 The juniper woods which once covered so much of the country lying between Mount Auburn and the Watertown Arsenal, used to attract Purple Finches at all seasons, and the birds bred there so commonly at times that on June 6, 1869, I found no less than six nests containing eggs or young within a space of half an acre.”